 - Pick your battles.
-Focus on the big picture.
+Do your best to understand your loved one's point of view, and focus on the big picture.
 Avoid fighting with your loved one about minor issues related to his or her care.

-- Explain how care may prolong independence.
-Accepting some assistance may help your loved one remain in his or her home for as long as possible.
+- Explain how care might prolong independence.
+Accepting some assistance might help your loved one remain in his or her home for as long as possible.

-Keep in mind that these strategies may not be appropriate when dealing with a loved one who has dementia.
+Keep in mind that these strategies might not be appropriate when dealing with a loved one who has dementia.

-- Caregiving tip sheet — What to consider in the beginning.
+- What to consider in the beginning.
 National Association of Social Workers. http://www.helpstartshere.org/seniors-and-aging/caregiving-tips.html.
-Accessed Sept.
-1, 2010.
+Accessed Nov.
+20, 2013.

-- Caregiving tip sheet — The educated consumer's guide to choosing a social adult day program.
-National Association of Social Workers. http://www.helpstartshere.org/seniors-and-aging/choosing-a-social-adult-day-program.html.
-Accessed Sept.
-1, 2010.
+- The educated consumer's guide to choosing a social adult day program.
+National Association of Social Workers. http://www.helpstartshere.org/seniors-and-aging/caregiving/the-educated-consumers-guide-to-choosing-a-social-adult-day-program.html.
+Accessed Nov.
+20, 2013.

 - Making choices about everyday care (for families).
 Family Caregiver Alliance. http://caregiver.org/caregiver/jsp/content_node.jsp?nodeid=406.
 Accessed Nov.
 20, 2013.